-GOAL LU-6 Preserve and protect industrial uses to sustain and develop the City's economy. (new) Policies Policy LU-6.1 Industrial Land Conversion.
-Prohibit the conversion of lands designated for industrial uses to nonindustrial uses. (new) Policy LU-6.2 Ancillary Uses.
-Allow for limited, ancillary commercial and office uses in lands designated for industrial uses to support the area by providing uses supportive to industrial uses. (new) Policy LU-6.3 Incompatible Industrial Uses.
+GOAL LU-6 Preserve and protect industrial uses to sustain and develop the City's economy.

+- Policy LU-6.1 Industrial Land Conversion.
+Prohibit the conversion of lands designated for industrial uses to nonindustrial uses. - Policy LU-6.2 Ancillary Uses.
+Allow for limited, ancillary commercial and office uses in lands designated for industrial uses to support the area by providing uses supportive to industrial uses. - Policy LU-6.3 Incompatible Industrial Uses.
 Prohibit the encroachment of incompatible uses into industrial areas.
-If new uses are proposed in proximity to existing industrial uses, incorporate measures in the new use to minimize its negative impacts on existing nearby land uses and to promote the health and safety of individuals at the new development site. (new) Policy LU-6.4 Regional Distribution Centers Land Use Compatibility.
-Ensure that regional distribution centers and major industrial uses are compatible with the area in which they are located and do not result in impacts to the surrounding area. (new) Policy LU-6.5 Regional Distribution Center Buffer.
-Require regional distribution centers to be located 1,000 feet away from sensitive receptors (housing, schools, day care centers, and health facilities) and provide an adequate buffer between adjacent properties. (new) Policy LU-6.6 Designated Truck Routes.
-Prohibit trucks affiliated with distribution centers from exiting onto residential streets. (new) Actions Action LU-6.1 Industrial/Residential Buffer.
-As a part of a future update to the Zoning Ordinance, evaluate the possibility of incorporating a buffer zone between industrial and residential uses. (new)
+If new uses are proposed in proximity to existing industrial uses, incorporate measures in the new use to minimize its negative impacts on existing nearby land uses and to promote the health and safety of individuals at the new development site.

+Policy LU-6.4 Regional Distribution Centers Land Use Compatibility.
+Ensure that regional distribution centers and major industrial uses are compatible with the area in which they are located and do not result in impacts to the surrounding area.

+Regional Distribution Center Buffer.
+Require regional distribution centers to be located 1,000 feet away from sensitive receptors (housing, schools, day care centers, and health facilities) and provide an adequate buffer between adjacent properties.

+Designated Truck Routes.
+Prohibit trucks affiliated with distribution centers from exiting onto residential streets.

+Industrial/Residential Buffer.
+As a part of a future update to the Zoning Ordinance, evaluate the possibility of incorporating a buffer zone between industrial and residential uses.

-- Action LU-6.2 Heavy Industrial.
-Review the Zoning Ordinance and available land to determine if a Heavy Industrial Zoning District is appropriate. (new) - Action LU-6.3 Hollister Research Campus.
+Heavy Industrial.
+Review the Zoning Ordinance and available land to determine if a Heavy Industrial Zoning District is appropriate.

+Hollister Research Campus.
 Conduct a study to consider the possibility of a future Hollister Research Campus as identified in Figure LU-1.
-Prior to annexation into the City Limits, the Hollister Research Campus would require a General Plan Amendment and environmental review as required by the California Environmental Quality Act. (new) - Action LU-6.4 Zoning and Development Requirements.
-Develop zoning regulations related to the location, operation, and design of warehouse distribution centers. (new)
+Prior to annexation into the City Limits, the Hollister Research Campus would require a General Plan Amendment and environmental review as required by the California Environmental Quality Act.

-3.7.7 Special Planning Areas
+Zoning and Development Requirements.
+Develop zoning regulations related to the location, operation, and design of warehouse distribution centers.

+3.7.7 SPECIAL PLANNING AREAS